JuliaLinearAlgebra/MatrixDepot.jl/README.md

   86.7524   -7.15714   -9.32857  169.702
   71.9139   -5.98707   -7.81497  140.876
 ```
-## Interface to UF Sparse Matrix Collection
+## Interface to the UF Sparse Matrix Collection

-Use ``downloadsparse`` to download a test matrix from UF collection.
+Use ``downloadsparse`` to download a test matrix from the
+UF Sparse Matrix Collection: http://www.cise.ufl.edu/research/sparse/matrices/list_by_id.html.
-For example,
+For example:

 ```julia
 julia> downloadsparse("HB/illc1850")